RJStudios/RJ-Tools-PY/README.md

 If you want to, you can go to the [original batchfile version](https://github.com/RJStudios/AC-Tools)

+## Known Issues
+Calculator closes after trying to go back to main menu (idk how to solve that, fixing in later version)

 # Downloading
 You can either:
 1. Download from releases the zip or the files (separate)